tahabayati/jineau/DESIGN_SYSTEM.md

 ---

-This design system ensures consistency across all pages while maintaining the elegant, modern glassmorphism aesthetic of the Jineau brand.
+This design system ensures consistency across all pages while maintaining the clean, modern flat design aesthetic of the Jineau brand.